karthikgovindasamy/64bitosfromscratch/README.md

 This is to extend the 512 bytes limit of the bios.
 Reading Disk..

-We use INT13h AH=02h: Read sectors from Drive
+We use INT13h AH=02h to read sectors from Drive

                 Parameters
 | Register | Values |